Tokyo Port Wild Bird Park Photo Guide

 There are also freshwater ponds that attract their birds.
 Then, there are the streams, wooded areas, and grassy fields.
 It is fantastic to think that this ecosystem and its occupants exist inside a massive port area.

 Tokyo Port Wild Bird Park doesn’t have restaurants or kiosks.
 But it has an open field with tables and benches, so if you want to picnic or have a break, that is no problem.
 There are many drink machines and toilets too.
-The park does have scheduled events on weekends to attract visitors.
-Still, most of them are in Japanese, with the occasional bilingual event.
-For more information, contact the admin office for details.

-A Brief History of the park
+A Brief History of the Park

-What birds are at Tokyo Port Wild Bird Park?
+Birds at Tokyo Port Wild Bird Park

 A partial list includes: